qjvk2880/resvg-go/README.md

 `resvg-go` is an SVG renderer implemented in pure Go and WebAssembly without CGO dependencies.
 This library uses the [resvg](https://github.com/RazrFalcon/resvg) Rust library compiled to WebAssembly and invoked through Go's [wazero](https://github.com/tetratelabs/wazero) runtime.

-The library provides a complete solution for SVG rendering in Go applications, offering high-quality rendering with minimal dependencies.
+The library provides SVG rendering features in Go applications, offering high-quality rendering with minimal dependencies.
 By leveraging WebAssembly, `resvg-go` achieves the performance and correctness of the Rust implementation while providing a pure Go API without CGO.

 ## Key Features